Betty's Blog

 Meet our little stars

-Starlight Barking is a tribute to all the Little Stars all over the World who battle tirelessly to improve the lives of dogs in distress.
+We chose the name Starlight Barking as a tribute to all the Little Stars all over the world who volunteer and battle tirelessly to improve the lives of dogs in distress.

 First off we’d like to introduce you to one of the smallest shelters in Greece run by just 2 volunteers with very big hearts and even bigger dreams for the 80+ dogs in their care.